 Another important function of good bots is to identify copyright violations.
-Bots launched by copyright holders allows them to quickly discover illegal copies of their content.
-Major brands often utilize the power of bots to detect unlawfully uploaded books, music, videos, images and other copyrighted materials.
+Bots launched by copyright holders allow them to quickly discover illegal copies of their content.
+Major brands often utilize the power of bots to detect unlawfully uploaded books, music, videos, images, and other copyrighted materials.

 Bots can scan large volumes of data sources and collect specific information based on predefined criteria.
 For example, bots are able to simultaneously monitor thousands of websites containing information about weather, news, sports, or road traffic.

-Bots can automate not only the collection of information and data sourced from web pages, but can even engage in customer support.
-More specifically, chatbots are able to automatically answer customer enquiries.
+Bots can automate not only the collection of information and data sourced from web pages but can even engage in customer support.
+More specifically, chatbots are able to automatically answer customer inquiries.
 Chatbots usually rely on a predefined database of phrases to reply to messages sent to them.